 NTC has extensive experience with placement-based courses

-The NTC teaching week is designed to give students dedicated time at the end of each study week to work with their placement organisation: this may be in a church or para-church organisation; an organisation in the statutory sector; a community-based project; a chaplaincy setting; or any of the other range of placements which form part of NTC’s network of partner organisations.
+The NTC teaching week is designed to give students dedicated time at the end of each study week to work with their placement organisation (Thursday-Sunday): this may be in a church or para-church organisation; an organisation in the statutory sector; a community-based project; a chaplaincy setting; or any of the other range of placements which form part of NTC’s network of partner organisations.

 Some placements are in urban settings; others suburban; some in rural or coastal contexts.
 All are chosen to be within easy reach of the College, and must deliver the mentoring and support that developing professionals will need.